ArjunCodess/men2-predictor/README.md

 - Low false positive rate (14% of positive predictions are false)
 - Suitable for screening applications where missing cases is unacceptable

+> **🚨 CRITICAL: DO NOT use expanded dataset models for clinical deployment.**
+>
+> Models trained on synthetic-augmented data show higher accuracy (94.39% vs 93.75%)
+> but miss 2-3 out of 10 cancer cases.
+Always use original dataset models where
+> recall is 100%.
+In cancer screening, false negatives are unacceptable.

 ### Performance Comparison

 | Dataset                          | Accuracy | Recall   | Clinical Risk                    |